b-it-bots/mas_industrial_robotics/docs/source/contributing/coding_style.rst

 * Vim
 * Pycharm

-Install the necessary python, C++ and ROS plugins after installing the desired editor.
+Install the necessary python, C++ and ROS plugins after installing a desired editor.
 Other editors which support ROS are listed `here <http://wiki.ros.org/IDEs>`_.

 Configuring editors
 ^^^^^^^^^^^^^^^^^^^

-It is important to configure the editor settings so that linters, code formatters and code checkers check for errors (and solve them if possible) automatically upon saving your changes in a file.
+It is important to configure your editor settings so that linters, code formatters and code checkers check for errors (and solve them if possible) automatically upon saving your changes in a file.
-Below we illustrate the settings that need to modified in Visual Studio Code to avoid manually performing the checks described :ref:`style-label`.
+Below is an illustration of the settings configurations that need to modified in Visual Studio Code to avoid manually performing the checks described in :ref:`style-label`.
+Similar configurations can be done in other editors too.

-The settings can be configured through the Settings option in File menu or in the settings.json file.
+The settings can be configured through the Settings option in File menu or in settings.json.

 * Python linting
     By default pylint is enabled in Visual Studio Code, however pylint has to be installed using pip in your chosen python interpreter path.
-Please do not enable other linters as this could create a conflict while running the pre-commit hooks.
-For more information on `linting in VS Code <https://code.visualstudio.com/docs/python/linting>`_ refer here.
+Please do not enable other linters as this could create a conflict while running pre-commit hooks.
+Please checkout the `VS Code website <https://code.visualstudio.com/docs/python/linting>`_ for more information.

 * Python code formatting
-    Since pre-commit hooks uses black to format python code, this can be very conveniently added to the editor so that the file is auto-formatted upon saving by black.
-Add this to your settings.json to enable black code formatting.
+    Since pre-commit hooks uses black to format python code, this can be very conveniently added to your editor so that the file is auto-formatted by black upon saving.
+Add the following to your settings.json to enable black code formatting.

     .. code-block:: bash